acediaye/Control-System/readme.md

 ![image](plots/pid_discrete_response.png)\
 Can see the output/measured value converges to the reference/desired values of 1 and see that the error signal converges to 0.
 The u signal/controller signal that drives the model requires a significant high value to start.
 In a real world application the actuator cannot have such a high value and putting a saturation limit in the code will result in a longer converging time.
 Can see once the position converges, the actuator stops driving the model.\
 ![image](plots/model_discrete_response.png)\
 Can see the states x1 and x2.
-These states are from the model itself and not from the combined transfer function of the controller and plant; so they have a physical meaning.
+These states are from the model itself and not from the combined transfer function of the controller and plant; so they have a physical meaning. x1 being the position and x2 is the velocity which was picked by the user in the beginning.

 With a mass of 10\
 ![image](plots/pid_discrete_response_2.png)\